 What the law will implement starting January 1, 2022 or later:

-The new bill prohibits smoking of marijuana in state parks, workplaces, hotels and within 25 feet of an entrance.
+The new bill prohibits smoking of marijuana in state parks, on beaches, on the water, in workplaces, hotels and within 25 feet of an entrance.
+Property owners, landlords, and rental companies may ban the use and possession of marijuana on their premises.
 Communities with a population of 50,000 or more, will have to set up one public place for individuals to be able smoke, but municipalities can ban retail sales through zoning and regulate public use, just like they can do currently with the smoking of tobacco.

 Link here to the State of Connecticut’s Cannabis webpage for more information on the law: https://portal.ct.gov/cannabis/What-is-in-effect-now?language=en_US